Velocidex/velociraptor-docs/content/blog/html/2018/12/23/deploying_velociraptor_with_oauth_sso/_index.md

 {{% notice note Thanks %}}

-Shouts to the folks from [Klein & Co](https://www.kleinco.com.au/) who sponsored this exciting feature!.
+Shoutout to the folks from [CyberCX](https://www.cybercx.com.au/) who sponsored this exciting feature!.

 {{% /notice %}}